 Graduate admissions is a two-step process between academic programs and the Graduate School.
 Applicants must meet the minimum requirements of the Graduate School as well as the program(s).
 Once you have researched the graduate program(s) you are interested in, apply online.

-Details about the admissions process can be found here.
+Details about the admissions process can be found on the MFA admissions page.

 Graduate School Resources